AngelikaFranke/ws21-app/README.md

 Welcome on my ATJS Repository
-Pleas only use the master branch for grading!
+Please only use the master branch for grading!

 # Vue 3 + Vite